 Each request for deferral is reviewed by the Admissions Committee and is accepted or denied on a case-by-case basis.
 Reasons for an acceptance of deferral would include traveling, service/volunteer work, family situations, financial situations, or personal timing.

 If an accepted student’s deferral request is denied, the student may not reapply for admission at another time.

-If a student's deferral is approved, their accepted status will revert back to a complete status.
+If a student’s deferral is approved, their accepted status will be applied to the future entry term.
 If the student has already paid the admissions deposit of $250, it will be forfeited (nonrefundable).
 During this deferral time, the student may not attend another college.